cafuene/cafuene/README.md

 - 👋 Hi, I’m @cafuene
-- 👀 I got to Rutgers University and I'm interested in becoming a Software Engineer someday
+- 👀 I go to Rutgers University and I'm interested in becoming a Software Engineer someday
 - 🌱 I’m currently trying to learn new languages and learning data structures and algorithms.
 - 📫 How to reach me ... haven't figured this out yet -_-